YSOM kids travel throughout Peru's jungle and Andes Mountains for six weeks each Summer doing evangelistic outreach

 8. Can I come with my parents or with a friend?

 Guests may stay on site temporarily with prior approval and depending on space availability.
 They will need to pay for their room ($15 per person per day), and meals ($3 per meal per person).

 We will be traveling to to various parts of the country as a part of the Summer of Missions program.

 10. How much luggage may I bring?

-We advise you to check with the airline you are flying with; most airlines will allow passengers to take up to two 50 pound pieces of luggage, plus one piece carry-on luggage up to 20 pounds (in addition to camera and a lap-top computer).
-We suggest packing all your personal belongings in your carry-on and in one 50 pound bags.
-Save room in your second piece of luggage to bring supplies and material for the Bible College.
+We advise you to check with the airline you are flying with; most airlines will allow passengers to take up to one 50-pound piece of luggage, plus one piece of carry-on luggage up to 20 pounds (in addition to camera and a lap-top computer).
+We suggest packing all your personal belongings in your carry-on and in one 50-pound bag.
+Save room in your bags for any souvenirs you may want to purchase during your stay in South America.